Gronis/OpenEcs/README.md

 The systems are updated in the same order as they are added.

 ###Error handling
-Any runtime errors should be handled by static or runtime assertions.
+Any runtime or compile-time error should be handled by static or runtime assertions.

 ##Extra feature's
 Aside from the normal usage of bitmasks for Component recognition and storing components in a vector for cache